 Elena Botts v.
 Johns Hopkins University

 • Based upon Class Counsel’s analysis and evaluation of the merits of the claims made against Defendant in the Litigation and the substantial risks associated with continued litigation, including the possibility that the Litigation, if not settled now, might not result in any recovery whatsoever, or might result in a recovery that is less favorable and that would not occur for several years, Plaintiff and Defendant entered into this proposed settlement.
 Class Counsel is satisfied that the terms and conditions of the Settlement Agreement are fair, reasonable, and adequate, and that the Settlement is in the best interest of Settlement Class members.

 • This lawsuit was brought by Named Plaintiff Elena Botts, who took a lead role in the Litigation and assisted in its resolution.
-In addition to her proportional share as described in FAQ 4, Class Counsel will request that the Court award her an additional $12,500 to reflect the time and energy she expended on behalf of herself and Settlement Class members.
+In addition to her proportional share as described in FAQ 4, the Court has awarded her an additional $12,500 from the original Settlement Fund, $3,266.30 from the Additional Students Settlement Fund, and $3,787.92 from the Second Additional Students Settlement Fund to reflect the time and energy she expended on behalf of herself and Settlement Class members.
 The Court may choose to award a different amount.

+Elena Botts v.
+Johns Hopkins University